think-root/content-alchemist/README.md

 **Method:** `POST`

-**Description:** This endpoint is used to automatically generate content for trending repositories based on certain parameters.
+**Description:** This endpoint is used to automatically parse trending repositories and generate description based on certain parameters.

 **Request Example:**
 ```json